WBS-TW/CPxplorer/inst/instructions_CPquant.md

 - CPquant quantification works with both single chain and mixture standards.
 - We recommend to use 5 calibration levels for each standard.
 These needs to be named in the `Batch Name` column and their concentration levels `Analyte Concentration` added according to below instructions from the input file which is exported from Skyline.
 - If recovery needs to be calculated, then a _Quality Control_ sample needs to be added.
+This is IS and RS standards with the same concentration as added into the samples.

 __The calculated concentrations are for those in the extract.
 The user can then export the results to excel and perform additional calculations to derive the concentrations in the samples__